Best Books from 2023

 At twenty-two, she’s a young adult but smaller than most, and her body is brittle.
 Most dragons incinerate fragile humans, and others would attack her because she’s the daughter of the commanding general.
 She’ll have to use all her wits to survive because once you enter Basgiath War College, you either graduate or die.

-“I was completely drawn into the story.
+Terry S. says, “I was completely drawn into the story.
 The world-building was interesting, but the characters were what really made it a standout.
-I’m in my 60s, certainly not a TikTok-using teen, but this book isn’t just for the typical audience.” -Terry S.
+I’m in my 60s, certainly not a TikTok-using teen, but this book isn’t just for the typical audience.”

-“This is the best adult fantasy I have ever read.
-The world-building is done really well and the characters are well developed.
-It is the best fantasy I have read since Harry Potter.” -Lani M.
+And Lani tells us, “This is the best adult fantasy I have ever read.
+The world-building is done really well, and the characters are well-developed.
+It is the best fantasy I have read since Harry Potter.”

 You are welcome to choose any book you’d like to read for the challenge, but we hope this list of books gives you a good starting point.